 A lanky Russell sports skin-tight, short-shorted Celtics uniform of the 1950s era.
 It’s easy to see why Russell dominated his era based on this image alone.

 Aside from a pencil-thin white border, the only feature on this card is a two-tone nameplate.
-The stretched, rectangular, red-and-white plate fits nicely with the card’s overall aesthetic.
+The stretched, rectangular, red-and-white plate fits the card’s overall aesthetic nicely.

-The pool of PSA 9-graded 1957 Bill Russell Topps RCs is extremely limited, making those cards extremely valuable.
+The pool of PSA 9-graded 1957 Bill Russell Topps RCs is minimal, making those cards extremely valuable.